Diatom

 CONTENT NAVIGATION & ORGANIZATION

-Several components directly addressed long‑standing usability challenges on content‑heavy pages: Tabs and Secondary Navigation components provided clearer mental models for navigating dense informational pages, reducing cognitive load and way-finding issues.
+Several components directly addressed long‑standing usability challenges on content‑heavy pages: Tabs and Secondary Navigation components provided clearer mental models for navigating content-dense pages, reducing cognitive load and way-finding issues.

 These components allowed users to stay oriented without relying on breadcrumb‑heavy navigation patterns.